Games-by-Mason/ZCS/README.md

 Similarly to `Node`, `Transform2D` integrates with the command buffer to automatically handle parents changing, etc.

 `Transform2D` depends on [geom](https://github.com/games-by-Mason/geom) for math.

+# Performance & Memory Layout

+ZCS is archetype based.

+An "archetype" is a unique set of component types--for example, all entities that have both a `RigidBody` and a `Mesh` component share an archetype, whereas an entity that contains a `RigidBody` a `Mesh` and a `MonsterAi` has a different archetype.

+Archetypes are packed tightly in memory with their components laid out `AAABBBCCC` to minimize padding, and an acceleration structure makes finding all entities matching a given archetype.

+Comparing performance with something like `MultiArrayList`:
+* Iterating over all data results in nearly identical performance
+* Iterating over only data that contains supersets of a given archetype is nearly equivalent to iterating a `MultiArrayList` that only contains the desired data
+* Inserting and removing are slightly more expensive as more bookkeeping is involved, but both operations are still O(1)
+    * This book keeping allows for the aforementioned acceleration, and also for persistent handles

 # Examples & Documentation